sfc-gh-dwilczak/tutorials/docs/snowflake/azure/storage/index.md

 !!!
 Note

     Sometimes it may take 1-2 minutes before you see data in the table.
 This depends on how Azure is feeling today.

+??? warning "If you get an error when creating the pipe."

+    Just wait 30 seconds to a minute and try again.
+Sometimes it takes Azure a bit to update security.

 We'll load a csv file by automating the creation of the table and infering the names in the csv pipe.